 That means the wings, canard, and distinctive V-tail must fold and stow into hollow areas on the car's body.
 Projected cost per car (plane) is around $175,000, and the company says it is it will be available "sometime in the near future [source: LaBiche Aerospace]."

-For more information about flying cars and other related topics, follow the links on the next page.
+For more information about flying cars and other related topics, follow the links below.